Language selection

 Consular services at the Embassy of Canada or the Authentication Services Section of Global Affairs Canada can help you obtain the Statement in lieu of certificate of non-impediment to marriage abroad (this document replaces the Certificat de coutume and the Certificat de capacité matrimoniale requested by the Mairie in France).

-To get the documents from the Embassy, including the necessary documents to be married in France, you can send your file by mail (3 working days processing time, excluding postal delivery time and statutory holidays, upon submission of a duly completed file) or book an appointment for a notarial services.
+To get the documents from the Embassy, including the necessary documents to be married in France, you can send your file to the Embassy of Canada in Paris by mail (3 working days processing time, excluding postal delivery time and statutory holidays, upon submission of a duly completed file).
 Please prepare the following documents:

 • A copy of your valid Canadian passport (only pages 2 and 3)